hakkisabah/dinamikfikir/README.md

 ##
 # [Section 2](#section-2)

-#What is DinamikFikir CMS / [Installation and Usage Summary Video](https://youtu.be/0nQdQ6IcrrI)
+# What is the DinamikFikir CMS / [Installation and Usage Summary Video](https://youtu.be/0nQdQ6IcrrI)

 DinamikFikir CMS is a simple content management system with agile approaches,